pranayaryal/daily-diary/_posts/2015-05-25-louisville.md

 ---
-title:  "Using angucomplete, an angular autocomplete for dropdowns"
+title:  "Using angucomplete - an angular autocomplete for dropdowns"
 ---

 I will try to show how I used angucomplete to make an ajax call